 Michael's work converting a stable in the orchard into a hide for viewing badgers has made Tewin Orchard nationally famous, as emphasised by a recent visit from BBC TV's Countryfile programme.
 A revised edition of his popular and authoritative guides to badgers was published recently *.
 So it was no surprise that he used part of his lecture to explain his passionate view that badgers have been unfairly scapegoated in continuing controversy over the spread of tuberculosis in cattle.

-Insisting that Bovine TB is "a cattle disease, not a badger disease" he insisted that badger culls were unnecessary and often inhumane.
+Insisting that Bovine TB is "a cattle disease, not a badger disease" he said that badger culls were unnecessary and often inhumane.
 He argued that both cattle and badgers should be vaccinated against the disease.
-He also expressed hope that a new and improved test for cattle with TB would successfully trace 'sleeper' cows carrying the disease in herds who do not react to the existing test.
+He also expressed hope that a new and improved test for cattle with TB would successfully trace 'sleeper' cows carrying the disease in herds, who do not react to the existing test.

-On a less serious note, Michael also recalled being asked to advise Ashridge Golf Club on ways to prevent turf on their course from being shredded.
+Michael also recalled being asked to advise Ashridge Golf Club on ways to prevent turf on their course from being shredded.
 He discovered that the answer lay in removing Cranefly larvae just below the grass that are a favoured badger food source.

 * Badgers by Michael Clark (New Edition May 2017) is published as part of the British Natural History Collection by Whittet Books